 President's Annual Lecture on Diversity

-In 2004, President Christopher Dahl inaugurated Geneseo's annual President's Lecture on Diversity.
-Each year, the College brings to campus a distinguished leader or scholar to work closely with students, faculty and staff on issues related to diversity and deliver a major public lecture on diversity and society.
+The College brings to campus a distinguished scholar or leader to work closely with students, faculty, and staff on issues related to diversity and deliver a major public lecture on diversity and society.
 Since 2017 this speaker has been highlighted as the keynote at the annual Diversity Summit.
 Check out previous summit keynotes and session content here.

-Georgina T. Wood, Chief Justice of the Supreme Court of Ghana, spoke on "The Development of Law and Development in Ghana" in a lecture that combined the annual Roemer Lecture on World Affairs with the President's Diversity Lecture, March 31, 2010.
+Georgina T. Wood, chief justice of the Supreme Court of Ghana, spoke on "The Development of Law and Development in Ghana."
+The lecture combined the annual Roemer Lecture on World Affairs with the President's Diversity Lecture.

-Dr. Maria Guajardo, Director of the Mayor’s Office of Denver, Colorado, for Education and Children, spoke on “Navigating Across Cultures" on April 4, 2009.
+Maria Guajardo, director of the mayor’s office of Denver, Colorado, for education and children, spoke on “Navigating Across Cultures."

-Mr. Bruce Jacobs, author of Race Manners for the 21st Century, spoke on "Getting Real About Race"
+Bruce Jacobs, the author of Race Manners for the 21st Century, spoke on "Getting Real About Race."

-Dr. Troy Duster, Chancellor's Professor of Sociology at University of California at Berkeley, spoke on the interrelationships between contemporary science and public policy and their implications for race and justice.
+Troy Duster, Chancellor's Professor of Sociology at the University of California at Berkeley, spoke on the interrelationships between contemporary science and public policy and their implications for race and justice.

-Dr. Rohini Anand, Senior Vice President and Chief Diversity officer for multinational corporation Sodexho, spoke on the need for companies to create a more diversified work force for the future.
-She presented a global-based overview of the work force of the 2lst century and offered practical advice on how corporations and institutions can achieve and sustain a diversified work force.
+Rohini Anand, senior vice president and chief diversity officer for Sodexo, spoke on the need for companies to create a more diversified workforce for the future.
+She presented a global-based overview of the workforce of the 21st century and offered practical advice on how corporations and institutions can achieve and sustain a diversified workforce.

-Dr. Bell Hooks, noted author, speaker and activist, whose groundbreaking books have re-shaped national conversations on issues such as diversity and pedagogy and the relationship between feminism and race-consciousness.
+bell hooks, noted author, speaker, and activist, whose groundbreaking books have re-shaped national conversations on issues such as diversity and pedagogy and the relationship between feminism and race-consciousness.